apache/brooklyn-server/utils/common/src/main/java/org/apache/brooklyn/util/yorml/sketch.md

   - type: explicit-field
     field-name: color
     key-name: color      # this is used in yaml
-    aliases: [ colour ]  # accepted in yaml as a synonym for key-name; `alias` also accepted
+    aliases: [ colour ]  # things to accept in yaml as synonyms for key-name; `alias` also accepted
+    disable-default-aliases: boolean # if true, means only exact matches on key-name and aliases are accepted, otherwise a set of mangles are applied
     field-type: string   # inferred from java field, but you can constrain further to yaml types
-    constraint: required # currently just supports 'required', or blank for none, but reserved for future use
+    constraint: required # currently just supports 'required' (and 'null' not allowed) or blank for none (default), but reserved for future use
     description: The color of the shape   # text (markdown)
     serialization:       # optional additional serialization instructions
     - if-string:         # (defined below)